mschulist/workspace/math310/hw_7/hw_7.typ

   ==> a d = b c <=> c b = d a
 $

-Multiplication is commutative, so this property holds.
+Multiplication is commutative, so this property holds (it is symmetric).

 Transitive: